-- No later than three hours before the exam, (but earlier if you like), repeat steps 2 and 3 (no Dulcolax this time) as described above, using the remaining 32 ounces of laxative and 2 more simethicone tabs.
-It is critical that you complete the entire preparation so that your colon will be very clean and your doctor can see inside properly. - ❑ You may have clear liquids and your prescription medications early this morning but do not drink anything at all beginning 2 hours before the exam until the exam is complete.
+- ❑ No later than three hours before the exam, (but earlier if you like), repeat steps 1 through 4 as described above, using the other 6-ounce bottle of SUPREP and 2 more simethicone.
+It is critical that you complete the entire preparation so that your colon will be very clean and your doctor can see inside properly. - You may have clear liquids and your usual medications early this morning but do not drink anything at all beginning 2 hours before the exam until the exam is complete.
 Not even a sip of water! - Bowel movements will occur that are watery and frequent until the bowel is fully cleansed.
 The end result should be clear or pale-yellow liquid. - □ If you are diabetic, do not take your daily diabetic medication this morning but do take all of your other prescription medicines with the exception of blood thinners.
-One aspirin is ok. - Wear loose comfortable clothing, a short-sleeved shirt (to make it easier to start an IV), and warm socks. - □ You must have a driver to pick you up.
+One aspirin is ok. - Wear loose comfortable clothing, a short-sleeved shirt (to make it easier to start an IV), and warm socks. - ❑ You must have a driver to pick you up.
 You cannot drive yourself home.
 If you do not have someone to drive you home, your procedure will be canceled.
 You may take a taxi home if you are accompanied by an adult.